Click on the Indicators below for More Information

 Values correspond to percent change in the GDP of the Tourism Sector of Coastal Counties in US States that border a region

-Description of Time Series: Between 2014 and 2018 the average change in coastal county tourism GDP showed an increasing trend.
+Description of Time Series: Between 2015 and 2020 the average change in coastal county tourism GDP showed a significant decreasing trend.

 Indicator Source Information